datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 Actual data content can be obtained on demand via :command:`datalad get`.
-Thus, users can selectively obtain only those contents they need instead of having complete copies of data sets as before.
+Thus, users can selectively obtain only those contents they need instead of having complete copies of datasets as before.

 .. todo::

    maybe something about caching here

-Upon :command:`datalad publish`, computed results can be pushed to the data store an be thus backed-up.
+Upon :command:`datalad publish`, computed results can be pushed to the data store and be thus backed-up.
 Easy-to-reobtain input data can safely be dropped to free disk space on the compute cluster again.

 With this remote data store setup, the compute cluster is efficiently used for